Peruzzi (singer)

 Tobechukwu Victor Okoh (born 5 December 1989), known as Peruzzi, is a Nigerian singer.
-He began recording music after working with Rodney malice at the age of seven. he was signed to Davido's DMW, Peruzzi is a front member of the 30 Billion Gang (30BG),a sub group created by Davido including Blacktycoon, Tunegee, and B-Red.
-Peruzzi was featured on 2Baba's single 'Amaka'.
+He began recording music after working with Rodney Malice at the age of seven.
+In 2017, he was signed to Davido's DMW imprint.
+In February 2018, Peruzzi was featured on 2Baba's single "Amaka".

 Career

-Peruzzi began his musical career with Golden Boy Records in 2016, before getting signed to Davido Music World in 2018.
-Peruzzi's 2018 single Majesty, off his Heartwork EP featured a video appearance by 2018 Big Brother Naija runner up Cee-c.
-Prior to the release of Majesty, the singer had been maligned by many social media users in Nigeria who claimed the singer only shines on featured songs.
-He featured on Tu-Face's hit song "Amaka".
+Peruzzi began his musical career with Golden Boy Records in 2016, before getting signed to Davido Music Worldwide in 2017.
+Peruzzi's 2018 single "Majesty", off his Heartwork EP featured a cameo appearance by 2018 Big Brother Naija runner up Cee-C. Prior to the release of "Majesty", the singer had been maligned by many social media users in Nigeria who claimed the singer only shines on featured songs.
+He featured on 2Baba's song "Amaka" in February 2018.